Scanned

 omming sound and some unfamiliar body postures.
 But

 I kept coming and started to like it.
-Nathaniel Berry,

 the mysterious teacher who wouldn't